xviano/SWbot/README.md

 # SWbot
-java applet to script a bot for summonerwars
+java applet to script a bot for Summoner Wars.
 SIKULI is an open-source GUI based test automation tool.